 For students at another school who wish to take Winter Intersession courses to transfer back to their home school

-Note: You need a working email address you check daily before proceeding with this process.The College must receive your completed application and course request email before Tuesday, November 27, 2018.
+Note: You need a working e-mail address you check daily before proceeding with this process.The College must receive your completed application and course request e-mail before 5:00 PM on Tuesday, November 27, 2018.

 - If you have already completed the NC Residency Determination Interview for another school and have a Residency Certification Number (RCN), you do not need to re-do the residency interview.
 Using your existing RCN, complete and submit the CVCC Application.